scrapinghub/scrapy-poet/docs/dynamic-deps.rst

             ...

-In some cases some or all of the dependencies need to be specified dynamically instead, e.g. because they need to be different for different pages using the same callback.
+In some cases some or all of the dependencies need to be specified dynamically instead, e.g. because they need to be different for different requests using the same callback.
 You can use :class:`scrapy_poet.DynamicDeps
 <scrapy_poet.injection.DynamicDeps>` for this.
 If you add a callback argument
 with this type you can pass a list of additional dependency types in the request meta dictionary using the "inject" key: